 Quick Facts: Everett and Seattle, Washington

 - Everett is the largest city by population within Snohomish C0unty, and it’s the seventh largest in the state of Washington.
-When last measured, back in 2016, the city had a population of around 109,000 people.
+When last measured, back in 2017, the city had a population of around 110,000 people.
 Top employers include Boeing, Naval Station Everett, and the state government.

 The Cost of Buying a Home

 From a cost perspective, there are dramatic differences between the real estate markets in Everett and Seattle, Washington.
-Home buyers considering a purchase should know that the median home value in Seattle was roughly $300,000 higher than the median in nearby Everett, as of August 2019.
+Home buyers considering a purchase should know that the median home value in Seattle was roughly $300,000 higher than the median in nearby Everett, as of February 2020.

 - Everett: Home buyers can clearly get more for their money in Everett, Washington.
-According to the real estate information company Zillow, the median home value in Everett was $381,500 as of August 2019.
-That followed a gain of 3.9% over the last year or so.
+According to the real estate information company Zillow, the median home value in Everett was $436,100 as of February 2020.
+That followed a gain of 3.3% over the last year or so.

-Granted, price isn’t the only factor to consider when buying a home in Seattle or Everett in 2019 and 2020.
+Granted, price isn’t the only factor to consider when buying a home in Seattle or Everett in 2020.
 But it’s a major consideration, especially given the dramatic cost gap between these two cities.

-More specifically, home prices in King County decreased 2.8% year over year, while prices in Snohomish County inched up 0.7% over the same time period.
+More specifically, home prices in King County decreased 0.4% year over year, while prices in Snohomish County inched up 2.5% over the same time period.

-Is 2019 or 2020 a Good Time to Buy?
+Is 2020 a Good Time to Buy?

 While there are many factors that go into this kind of decision, cost and resale potential top the list.
 Costs in Seattle are already high, though things have simmered down somewhat.
-And costs in Everett, though much cheaper than Seattle, are on the uprise.
-So buyers in the Seattle metro area who postpone their purchases until later in 2019 (or next year) could encounter higher housing costs.
+And costs in Everett, though much cheaper than Seattle, are on the increase.
+So buyers in the Seattle metro area who postpone their purchases until later in 2020 (or next year) could encounter higher housing costs.

 Need a Home Loan in Everett or Seattle?